stamp-association/stamp/packages/stampjs/README.md

 // Get counts for multiple assets const counts = await stamps.counts(TXs);

+> NOTE: hasStamped can take a single TX or a set of TXs

 // Check if the user has already stamped the asset const stamped = await stamps.hasStamped(TX);

+or

+const stampedResults = await stamps.hasStamped([TX1, TX2, TX3])

 // or check if several Assets have been stamped const results = await stamps.hasStamped([tx1, tx2, tx3])